 Ultimately, the objective of the board design process is to generate the output files needed to fabricate and assemble the board.
 As well as all of the popular output standards, such as Gerber X2, ODB++ and IPC-2581, you can also generate detailed drawings, and PDF files complete with bookmarks to all of the components and nets.

 OutputJobs allow all outputs to be configured and generated from a single location, and the OutputJob can easily be transferred from one project to the next.

 Comprehensive and configurable BOM generation capabilities are available using ActiveBOM, which gives visibility into the project costing from the get-go.

 3D PDF is also available, allowing your to share your completed PCB as a 3D PDF, complete with zoom, pan and rotation, as well as bookmarks to every component and net.

 Like all of Altium's design technologies, the PCB editor is designed to be quick to learn and easy to work in.
 Context sensitive right-click menus are used extensively, and context-sensitive help (F1) and in-command shortcut lists (Shift+F1) are available everywhere.

-If you're new to Altium's design software, you might like to start with the concept to completion tutorial - based around a simple nine component circuit, you'll start with a blank schematic sheet and end up with the PCB, along with the files needed to fabricate the board.
+If you're new to Altium Designer, you might like to start with the concept to completion tutorial - based around a simple nine-component circuit, you'll start with a blank schematic sheet and end up with the PCB, along with the files needed to fabricate the board.

 Otherwise, you might like to check out the following articles: